RunestoneInteractive/thinkcspy/_sources/PythonTurtle/Therandommodule.rst

     print(result)

-.. index:: deterministic algorithm,  algorithm; deterministic, unit tests
+.. index:: deterministic algorithm, pseudo-random, seed

-It is important to note that
-random number generators are based on a **deterministic** algorithm --- repeatable and predictable.
+It is important to note that random number generators are based on a **deterministic** algorithm --- repeatable and predictable.
 So they're called **pseudo-random** generators --- they are not genuinely random.
-They start with a *seed* value.
+They start with a **seed** value.
 Each time you ask for another random number, you'll get one based on the current seed attribute, and the state of the seed (which is one of the attributes of the generator) will be updated.
-The good news is that each time you run your program, the seed value is likely to be different meaning that even though the random numbers are being created algorithmically, you will likely get random behavior each time you execute.
+The good news is that each time you run your program, the seed value is likely to be different.
+This means that even though the random numbers are being created algorithmically, you will likely get random behavior each time you execute.